The Invisible Man

 The four artists featured in the event are:

-Film-maker Thomas Webb who will be presenting an extract from his ground-breaking feature length documentary The Easy Bit, in which six men talk candidly to camera about how it really feels to go through fertility treatment as a man.
+Film-maker Thomas Webb who will be presenting an extract from his ground-breaking feature-length documentary The Easy Bit, in which six men talk candidly to the camera about how it really feels to go through fertility treatment as a man.